Injecting linguistic knowledge into BERT for Dialogue State Tracking: Introduction

-Our contributions can be summarized as follows: \begin{enumerate} \item We pioneer the application of CPM to DST, employing it as semantic context in the context-guided BERT model. \item We design a CPM-guided BERT structure that surpasses baseline performance on DST tasks. \item We assess the impact of CPM-extracted features on the BERT model, underscoring CPM’s role in enhancing the interpretability of neural-model-based DST systems. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \item We pioneer the application of CPM to DST, employing it as semantic context in the context-guided BERT model. \item We design a CPM-guided BERT structure that surpasses baseline performance on DST task. \item We assess the effect of CPM-extracted features on the BERT model, underscoring CPM’s role in enhancing the interpretability of neural-model-based DST systems. \end{enumerate}